 Date: [ ]

-Dear Sirs
+Dear XXXXXX

 CONNECTION OFFER - [site] [reference]

 Set out below is our offer for connection [and use of the National Electricity

 Transmission System*] at [site/substation].
 Please note that certain expressions which are used in this Offer are defined in the Interpretation and Definitions (contained in Section 11 of the CUSC) and when this occurs the expressions have capital letters at the beginning of each word and are in bold.